Culture at PWBM

 - Initiative: Are you willing to speak up and suggest improvements and new ideas?
 Are you interested in learning new things?

 - Collaboration: Are you making time to help colleagues, even with tasks that you think are “beneath you”?
 Are you sharing openly?
 Are you willing to consider other ideas?
-At the same time, you should never simply validate other opinions: you graciously push back when needed.
 Are you sharing information?
 Do you communicate well with others?
+Do you provided constructive criticism when needed?

 - Integrity: Are you treating colleagues with respect and respecting personal boundaries?
 Are you always working in the best interest of PWBM?